kizniche/Mycodo/README.rst

 other sources will have access to this information.
 The data collected is mainly how much specific features are used, and other similar statistics.
-The data that's collected can be viewed from the 'View collected statistics' link in the Settings -> General page or in the file ``~/Mycodo/databases/statistics.csv``.
-You may opt out from transmitting this information in the General settings.
+The data that's collected can be viewed from the 'View collected statistics' link in the ``Settings -> General`` page.
+You may opt out from the General Settings page.

 Web Server Security
 -------------------